jangrau13/bet-it-kafka/bet-it/documentation/Discussion.md

 4.2 i would split this logic and leave it to the bank, we can still do this as a camunda process later?
 How does the process know what game has finished? the game-master doesn't need to know any of the contracts or collerationids.
+User Creation should be triggered by an api call